Map of the whole of Shiga Prefecture

 The pavilions stand tall with a huge vermilion torii gate in the lake on the opposite side of National Route 161.
 Shirahige-jinja Shrine has been widely known under the names of "Shirahige-san" and "Myojin-san" and is also called "Itsukushima of Omi."
 As its name suggests, this shrine is famous for its deity of long life and longevity.
 It also offers all kinds of divine blessings, such as matchmaking, safe pregnancy and delivery of children, fortune and happiness, academic achievement, traffic safety, maritime safety, and prosperous business.
 The enshrined deity is Sarutahiko-no-Mikoto.
 This shrine is the oldest in Omi, with a history of about 2,000 years.
 The present pavilions were built by Katagiri Katsumoto at the request of Toyotomi Hideyori to execute the dying instructions of his father Toyotomi Hideyoshi.
 The main shrine is a simple square plain building.
 When the haiden hall was reconstructed in the Meiji period (1868-1912), it was combined into the main hall, which made the roofs as complex as they are today.
 With Oki Island floating on the horizon behind, this shrine offers beautiful scenery of fishing boats as if they pass through the torii gate in the lake.
 AddressTakashima City Tourism and Products Plaza 1F, 1-10-1 Asahi, Shin-Asahi-cho, Takashima City, Shiga Prefecture Website

-• Daichiji Temple no name
+• Daichiji Temple Recommended spots

 スポット画像未設定